Scheduled castes in Punjab: Punjab, India

+A shift that began in the colonial-period which continues in post-independence Punjab is the move away by the Scheduled Castes from their traditional occupations to other work.
+Whilst in the colonial-period, this occupational shift was spurned on by social reform movements, after 1947 it was often due to technological advances that the shift hastened, such as the Green Revolution (multiple croppings and mechanization) and accompanied changes to rural social-life, which meant less traditional labour was needed for agriculture, yet providing newer types of agricultural work, and farmers preferred formal contracts with workers rather the traditional system of patrons and clients.
+To meet this demand, migrant workers from other states of India were recruited to work in agriculture in Punjab, with Scheduled Castes also engaging in agricultural work.
+Punjab comparatively has high salaries for agricultural work when compared to other areas of India.
+In Doaba, the Scheduled Castes have even moved away from agricultural work as well, with this shift away from agriculture being less notable in Malwa.
+Due to this occupational shift, 81% of Ad-Dharmis worked in fields other than leather-tanning and 96% of Mazhabis do not work in scavenging.
+Therefore, the jobs worked by the Scheduled Castes in Punjab have increasingly diversified and are characterized as being "caste-free" work.

 Whilst modern Punjab does not list any groups under the Scheduled Tribe (ST) designation, during British-rule the Sansis, Bazigars, and Bouria were categorized as Scheduled Tribes in Punjab.
 After independence, the former three ST groups of Punjab were re-categorized as SCs.

 In 2001, thirty-seven community-groups were designated as SCs in the Punjab, with two more, the Mahatam/Rai Sikhs and the Mochi, being added to the SC list prior to the 2011 census.
 There are currently thirty-nine groups listed as SCs and sixty-eight listed as OBCs in Punjab, India, with no groups being listed as STs.

 On 21 September 2021, Charanjit Singh Channi became the first person from Dalit community to become the Chief Minister of Punjab.
 He was appointed as a chief minister by Congress Party after the resignation of Captain Amarinder Singh.
 He ruled for about 6 months before expiry of his term.